Huizhou Guangdong, China Travel Guide

 Spring (March-May): Experience mild to warm weather during spring.
 Average temperatures range from 18-25°C (64-77°F).
 Some rain occurs, and humidity levels begin to increase, especially during The month of may.
 The landscape turns lush and green, creating a pleasant time for outdoor exploration before the intense summer heat arrives.

 Summer (June-August): Prepare for hot and humid conditions within summer.
 Average temperatures hover between 28-33°C (82-91°F), often reaching above 35°C (95°F).
-This time of year brings high precipitation, frequent thunderstorms, and the possibility of typhoons.
+This period brings high precipitation, frequent thunderstorms, and the possibility of typhoons.
 Humidity frequently exceeds 80%, making the air feel heavy.

 High Season (Late September-Early November, March-April, and major Chinese holidays): The weather during autumn and spring typically provides pleasant, ideal conditions for sightseeing, hiking, and savoring the coastal areas.
-Expect larger crowds at popular attractions and higher prices for flights and accommodation, notably during The Golden week holiday period in japan holidayss (early May, early October) and Chinese New Year (late January/February).
+Expect larger crowds at popular attractions and higher prices for flights and accommodation, notably during The The golden week holidays holidayss (early May, early October) and Of chinese origin New Year (late January/February).
 Booking well in advance becomes a consideration during these peak times.

 Extreme heat & typhoon risk.